-Night Fishing -- Night fishing with our guide Captain Daniel Andrews can be very productive.
+Night Fishing -- Night fishing with our guides can be very productive.
 It is an especially good option if adverse winds affect the shoreline snook fishing.
 The night action under dock lights can be fast and furious.
 Norm's Crystal Schminnows have proved to be by far the best night flies.
 In the summer Daniel and Norm one night boated 24 snook in just over two hours.

 Casting Clinics -- We conduct free casting clinics once a month (usually the third Sunday).
-Our next free clinic will take place on Sunday, June 16, 1-3 p.m.
-The clinics are conducted by Federation of Fly Fishers certified casting instructor and Florida casting champion Joe Mahler from Fort Myers, Florida.
+Our next free clinic will take place on Sunday, November 20, 1-3 p.m.
+The clinics are usually conducted by Federation of Fly Fishers certified casting instructor and Florida casting champion Joe Mahler from Fort Myers, Florida.
 Please check with us for other free clinic dates.